notofonts/noto-docs/src/descriptions/NotoSansThaiUI.md

-Noto Sans Thai UI is an unmodulated design in the more modern loopless variant of the Thai script, suitable for app and website user interfaces in the Thai script.
+Noto Sans Thai UI is an unmodulated design in the more modern, loopless variant of the Thai script, suitable for app and website user interfaces in the Thai script.
 It has multiple weights and widths, contains 140 glyphs, 6 OpenType features, and supports 101 characters.